 My trip to London however, was a little deflating - mainly because my book was so hard to find.
 In one major book store on Oxford Street, two copies of Tout Sweet were languishing in the basement, listed under French history.
 And in the WH Smith at Shabsted airport, my book was concealed at the back of the store in the travel writing section.
 I promptly re-located the two copies of Tout Sweet to the front - specifically the No1 slot in the bestseller chart.

-But seriously, how is my book ever going to be a bestseller if it's filed under French history and no-one can find it?
+But seriously, how is my book going to sell if it's filed under French history and no-one can find it?
 Tout Sweet is so 'below radar' at the moment as to be practically invisible.
 I am going to have to rely almost entirely on word-of-mouth and viral marketing to sell it.

 The one bright spot on the horizon is my former local branch of Waterstones in west London, where a lovely member of staff (to whom I owe un enorme merci) has displayed it as a staff recommendation - a huge boost - and has been enthusiastically selling it to customers who ask her advice on what to read over the summer.